yamil1293/Unity3D_Asteroids/readMe.md

 ![](demo.png)

 ## Installation
-Needs Unity3D in order to run this build.
+Needs Unity3D (version 5.6) in order to run this build.

 ## Instructions
 Asteroids was created in Unity3D and is a close recreation of the arcade space shooter created by Atari Inc. The game can only be played by one Player and ends when all of the Player's ships are destroyed.